iotivity/IoTivity-Getting-Started/gsg-sw.md

 ## Install and Run the Server App

-1. On the Linux PC, open a terminal.
+1. On the development PC, open a terminal.

-2. Download source and set up the IoTivity-Lite environment by running this command:
+2. Download source and set up the IoTivity-Lite environment by running this command, which takes several minutes to complete:

    ```
    curl https://openconnectivity.github.io/IOTivity-Lite-setup/install.sh | bash
    ```

-   Alternatively, you can download the install.sh script, review it, and run it from anywhere.
+   Alternatively, you can download the install.sh script, review and run it from anywhere.

 3. Generate code for the server app by running these commands: